Nenjo Docs

 Nenjo as MCP Server

 The backend exposes an MCP endpoint at POST /mcp using the Streamable HTTP transport.
-This endpoint provides tools for reading and writing Nenjo platform resources (tickets, projects, pipelines, etc.).
+This endpoint provides a small set of resource-family platform tools.

 Authentication